Pyre-Bot/pyre-bot/README.md

 ## Contributing

-**Coming Soon**
 Please read [CONTRIBUTING.md](https://github.com/InfernalPlacebo/ig-bot) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Wade Fox** - *Creator* - [GitHub](https://github.com/InfernalPlacebo)

-See also the list of [contributors]https://github.com/InfernalPlacebo/ig-bot/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/InfernalPlacebo/ig-bot/graphs/contributors) who participated in this project.

 ## License